 In 2015, the Corporation completed the acquisition of 74% of the issued and outstanding ordinary shares of Galaxy, a gold mining company with operations in the Mpumalanga Province of South Africa (the mine and mineral exploration tenements collectively, the "Galaxy Property").
-In connection with the acquisition, the Corporation issued approximately US\$2.4 million aggregate principal amount of unsecured convertible debentures (the "Debentures") to settle outstanding debt or contractual obligations owed by Galaxy and its subsidiary Galaxy Gold Reefs (Pty) Ltd. In September 2019, the Corporation prepaid US\$728,000 of the principal of the Debentures.
-On September 30, 2019, the Corporation and a requisite percentage of the Debenture holders entered into an agreement, whereby certain terms of the Debentures were amended including an extension to the maturity date of the Debentures.
-Under those amended terms, the Debentures mature on November 20, 2021 and bear 4% interest, calculated and compounded annually, to be paid at maturity.
-The principal is convertible at maturity into Common Shares, based on a predetermined exchange rate of US\$1.00:\$1.30, at a conversion price of \$0.20(1) per Common Share.
-The interest payable on maturity is convertible into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.30, at a conversion price per Common Share equivalent to the greater of \$0.20 and the Discounted Market Price (as defined by the Exchange), subject to acceptance of the Exchange.
-The conversion price of the principal and the resulting number of Common Shares issuable upon conversion of the Debentures remain subject to standard anti-dilution adjustment provisions.
-In December 2019, the Corporation prepaid an additional US\$838,486 of the principal of the Debentures and the accrued interest in respect of the prepaid amount.
+In connection with the acquisition, the Corporation issued approximately US\$2.4 million aggregate principal amount of unsecured convertible debentures (the "Galaxy Debentures") to settle outstanding debt or contractual obligations owed by Galaxy and its subsidiary Galaxy Gold Reefs (Pty) Ltd. In September 2019, the Corporation prepaid US\$728,000 of the principal of the Galaxy Debentures.
+On September 30, 2019, the Corporation and a requisite percentage of the Galaxy Debenture holders entered into an agreement, whereby certain terms of the Galaxy Debentures were amended including an extension to the maturity date of the Galaxy Debentures.
+Under those amended terms, the Galaxy Debentures matured on November 20, 2021 and bore 4% interest, calculated and compounded annually, to be paid at maturity.
+The principal was convertible at maturity into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.30, at a conversion price of \$0.20(1) per Common Share.
+The interest payable on maturity was convertible into Common Shares, based on a pre-determined exchange rate of US\$1.00:\$1.30, at a conversion price per Common Share equivalent to the greater of \$0.20 and the Discounted Market Price (as defined by the Exchange), subject to acceptance of the Exchange.
+In December 2019, the Corporation prepaid an additional US\$838,486 of the principal of the Galaxy Debentures and the accrued interest in respect of the prepaid amount.